Test and Trace support payment

 The payments will only be eligible for positive diagnosis from 28 September onwards until the scheme ends on 31 March 2021.
 Eligible people will be able to claim for each period of self-isolation.

 - a notification from NHS Test and Trace asking you to self-isolate (this will include a Unique ID number)

-- a bank statement (showing the account details where the payment will be made)
+- A full month bank statement (showing the account details where the payment will be made)

 - proof of employment, or, if you are self-employed, evidence of self-assessment returns, trading income and proof that your business delivers services which cannot be undertaken without social contact

 Failure to supply all of the information requested will result in your application being rejected, we will advise you of any further information we need, and you will be invited to re-apply and provide the missing information.

 Please note: We have received a number of applications from people whose employers are not reducing wages if people have to self-isolate.
 Please check with your employer if this applies to you before you make an application.
 Any self-isolation test and trace payments made to people who subsequently get full pay will have to be re-paid.

 How to apply